Daniel Manouchehri: Political career

-In the 2021 parliamentary election, he contested for the house of Deputies from District 5 in the communes of Andacollo, Canela, Combarbalá, Coquimbo, Illapel, La Higuera, La Serena, Los Vilos, Monte Patria, Ovalle, Paiguano, Punitaqui, Río Hurtado, Salamanca and Vicuña on the ticket of New Social Pact and won with 12,292 votes.
-He was elected leader of the Socialist Party in the chamber of deputies.
+In August 2021, he registered his candidacy for the Chamber of Deputies representing the Socialist Party within the New Social Pact coalition for the 5th electoral district —comprising the communes of Andacollo, Canela, Combarbalá, Coquimbo, Illapel, La Higuera, La Serena, Los Vilos, Monte Patria, Ovalle, Paiguano, Punitaqui, Río Hurtado, Salamanca and Vicuña— in the Coquimbo Region for the 2022–2026 legislative term.
+He was elected with 12,292 votes, equivalent to 5.19% of the valid votes cast.